JustScrub/aws_lambda_zabbix_mon/README.md

 # TODO
- - Zabbix Discovery do not create all trigger prototypes
-    - Zabbix creates trigger prototypes for all severities (for an item)
-    - do not create triggers for unused severities

  - figure out how to effectively call python scripts...
     - now in modules and referenced by relative imports
     - must call with `python3 -m aws_lambda_zabbix_mon.<path.to.module>`